nolu-thando/Day2-_Assessment/README.md

 Question 8:
 Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 - Forking is when you create a copy of an already existing file.
 It also allows you to make changes and contibute to the original file without changing the codebases.
+- Forking differs from cloning because it creates an independant and seperate copy of the repository on the remote server.
+It also allows you to make changes without affecting the original project/repository.
+- Forking is useful when you want to make changes to a specific code without affecting the original project

+Question 9:
+Examine the importance of issues and project boards on GitHub.
+How can they be used to track bugs, manage tasks, and improve project organization?
+Provide examples of how these tools can enhance collaborative efforts.